zkniebel/SitecoreUML/Documentation/chapter1.md

 ### Version 1.3 \(~ February 2018\)

-* Helix Diagramming and Validation Features Support
+* [ ] Helix diagramming and validation features support

-* * Adds new diagram generated on import for visualizing Helix layer dependencies
-  * Adds support for generating layer-specific diagrams in addition to all-inclusive ones
+  * [ ] New command for generating Helix module-specific template diagrams
-  * Adds Helix preferences for setting layer-root paths for Helix diagram generation
+  * [ ] Visualize module-to-layer dependencies on module-specific diagrams
-  * Adds support for Helix module-specific diagram generation
+  * [ ] New command for generating Helix layer-specific template diagrams
-* Help Fields in Sitecore Updated with Documentation field from StarUML
+  * [ ] Visualize layer-to-layer dependencies on layer-specific diagrams
+  * [ ] New Helix dependency direction validation integrated into all Helix diagrams

-* Documentation
+* [ ] Documentation
-  * Export as Html Docs
+  * [ ] Export as HTML Docs
-  * Layer Dependencies Diagram
-  * Layer-Specific Diagrams
-  * Helix layer-root path preferences
+  * [ ] Helix Tools and Diagrams

 ### Version 1.4 \(~ March 2018\)

 * Adds support for deploying specific diagram sets
+* Help Fields in Sitecore Updated with Documentation field from StarUML

+* Support for Sitecore IDs/updating existing architectures/diagrams

 * Adds support for setting the default field section name in preferences, leaving the one in the Sitecore configuration to be a required backup value

 * JSON Tools and Extensibility Documentation
 * Updates the deployment to run validation and give the option to cancel the deployment if errors are detected
 * Makes the _TemplateRoot_ setting optional